Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Dexterous Functional Pre-Grasp Manipulation

+Diffusion models have demonstrated strong generative modeling capabilities in high-dimensional spaces across various domains~\cite{cai2020learning,song2021solving,yu2022unsupervised,wu2022targf,wang2022humanise,ci2023gfpose,huang2023diffusion,wang2024say}.
+In dexterous hands, previous studies also show the potential of diffusion models to generate fine-grained, high-dimensional dexterous grasp poses, whether given full~\cite{lu2023ugg,huang2023diffusion} or partial~\cite{weng2024dexdiffuser} object point clouds of a single object.
+Moreover, diffusion models can handle the complex kinematics and dynamics involved in generating grasp poses for grasping multiple objects with one hand~\cite{li2024grasp}.
+However, these works mainly focus on pose generation rather than learning manipulation policies.

+In closed-loop manipulation policy learning, leveraging the scalability of diffusion models to high-dimensional output space and their ability to express complex action distributions, diffusion policy has been proposed for parallel grippers to acquire dexterous manipulation skills~\cite{chi2023diffusionpolicy, ha2023scaling}.
+Even for complex, high-\ac{dof} dexterous hand manipulation policies, point cloud-based diffusion policy~\cite{ze20243d,wang2024dexcap} has been introduced, achieving impressive performance.
+However, these studies are focused on limited objects or a single manipulation goal.

+Our focus, however, involves generalization across a wide range of objects and goals, and we leverage diffusion policy for multi-expert teacher-student learning.

-\section{Dexterous Functional Pre-grasp Manipulation}
+\section{Dexterous Functional Pre-Grasp Manipulation}

-We focus on the problem of dexterous functional pre-grasp manipulation.
-Given a goal functional grasp configuration, a policy needs to control a robotic arm and dexterous hand to manipulate the object and achieve the specified goal pose.
+We address the problem of dexterous functional pre-grasp manipulation.
+Given a functional grasp goal configuration, a policy is tasked to control a robotic arm and dexterous hand to manipulate the object and achieve the specified goal pose.